 If you’re going to be making excessive noise anyway, or the garage is a place for your 15-year-old son’s budding rock band to practice, maybe you don’t need to worry about sound disturbance (it may even help).

-Play it safe and buy a heater with slightly more power (BTU’s) than you may deem necessary.
+It’s typically best to play it safe and buy a garage heater with slightly more power (BTU’s) than you may deem necessary.